kentlouisetonino/hw-blinking-LED/README.md

 > - This works well in Linux based system.

-> - Install the necessary tools inorder to directly interact
+> - Install the necessary tools inorder to interact
-    with Atmel AVR Microcontroller.
+    with Arduino without the IDE.

 ```bash
 # Standard library for Atmel AVR devices.